Envirometrix/PredictiveSoilMapping/05-Statistical_theory.md

 -   *random forests* [@breiman2001random; @meinshausen2006quantile],

-Statistical treatment of many of these methods is given in @hastie2009elements.
+Statistical treatment of many of these methods is given in @hastie2009elements and @kuhn2013applied.
 Care needs to be taken when using machine learning techniques, such as random forest, because such techniques are more sensitive to noise and blunders in the data.